uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

 install.packages("tidyverse")
 ```

-This will install the 8 core Tidyverse packages (and their
+This will install all the Tidyverse packages (and their dependencies).
-dependencies).

 ## What are we going to learn?

 tidyr and purrr, just like dplyr and ggplot2, are core to the Tidyverse.

 -   tidyr can be used to tidy your data
 -   purrr is useful to apply functions iteratively on lists or vectors

 ## Create a project and a script